M&C Educational Training Services

 What we will do with it

-Any recordings may be used on M&C's website, learning environment and YouTube and marketing purposes either as a full version or broken into segments.
+Any recordings may be used on M&C's website, its learning environment website, YouTube or for marketing purposes either as a full version or broken into segments.

 Registering/Enrolling on to the Webinar/Webtraining